 The WANDRD PRVKE 31 Review

-Weighing in at 3.4 lbs and having a volume of 31 liters (expandable to 36 liters), the PRVKE is actually on the lighter side of travel backpacks.
+Weighing in at 3.4 lbs and having a volume of 31 liters (expandable to 36 liters), the WANDRD PRVKE 31l is actually on the lighter side of travel backpacks.

 The PRVKE 31’s lightness is actually remarkable considering how rugged it is and how much it can hold.
 Measuring 19”x12.5”x7.5”, the PRVKE is also quite compact given its total volume.
 As you will see later in this review, nearly every inch of this bag is used for storage so it’s hard to believe that this bag could be any smaller.
-It is, in my opinion, perfect size and weight wise.
+The WANDRD PRVKE backpack is, in my opinion, the perfect size and weight-wise.

 For those who fly often, the PRVKE 31 is a handy travel companion.
 It meets carry-on requirements so you won’t have to worry about your gear getting banged around in the cargo hold.

-WANDRD also promises that getting through airport security with this bag will be a breeze, thanks in part to its “lay flat design” that is TSA friendly.
-By just opening the bag and laying it flat on the belt, the bag can easily pass through the TSA’s X-Ray machines without a hassle.
+WANDRD also promises that getting through airport security with this bag will be a breeze, thanks in part to its “lay flat design” that is TSA-friendly.
+By just opening the bag and laying it flat on the belt, the PRVKE bag can easily pass through the TSA’s X-Ray machines without a hassle.

 The PRVKE 31 is primarily made from a combination of tarpaulin and robic nylon.
 Tarpaulin (commonly referred to as tarp) is water phobic, tough, and flexible.
 Robic nylon, of ubiquitous use in outdoor gear, is equally reliable and known for being very resistant to the elements.
 These materials do their job very well.